rogerboesch/rogerboesch.github.io/_posts/2016-07-08-removeyourapps.md

----
-layout: post
-title:  "Remove your Apps from the Store!"
+## Remove your Apps from the Store!
-author: roro
-image: assets/images/remove-apps.jpg
-description: "The AppStore is a mess.
-What if all devs would remove their old or even messy stuff?"
-featured: false
-hidden: true
-rating: 4.5
----

 After **9 years** iOS mobile development, **3 startups** and **100+ apps** as a freelancer it's now time to start something *different*.

 Sure, the main time of my work is still dedicated to my company *appsAndYOU.com*, where we develop apps for various clients around the globe and also on the other startups, im still part of it.